 Attention-deficit hyperactivity disorder, unspecified type

-F90.9 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+F90.9 is a billable ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A behavior disorder in which the essential features are signs of developmentally inappropriate inattention, impulsivity, and hyperactivity.